dcristobalhMad/node-port-report/README.md

 In kubernetes folder there are 4 files:

-* cronjob.yaml: the cronjob to run the script every day at 00:00
+- cronjob.yaml: the cronjob to run the script every day at 00:00
-* rbac.yaml: the role and rolebinding to allow the cronjob to have permissions to run the script for getting node information
+- rbac.yaml: the role and rolebinding to allow the cronjob to have permissions to run the script for getting node information
-* serviceaccount.yaml: the service account for the cronjob with the aws role attached
+- serviceaccount.yaml: the service account for the cronjob with the aws role attached
-* kustomization.yaml: the kustomization file to deploy all the previous files
+- kustomization.yaml: the kustomization file to deploy all the previous files

+The cronjob will run the script and will push the report to the S3 bucket.

+## Fetch report

+## Pipelines

+The pipelines are configured in .github/workflows folder:

+- infra.yml: to deploy the terraform infrastructure
+- app-build.yml: to build and to deploy the application

+## Improvements

+- Add gitops paradigm to deploy the manifests
+- Add a helm chart to deploy the application
+- Build a lightweight docker image
+- Add a e2e test in the pipeline raising a kind cluster and running the script